 Vaping Laws Around the World

 Vaping continues to gain in popularity in the UK.
 Whilst vaping in enclosed public spaces and in the workplace currently remain restricted, vapers are free to vape in designated smoking areas and on the streets, as well as devices and e-liquids being readily available online and on the high street.
 Seen by growing numbers as a beneficial way to stop smoking completely, in 2015 Public Health England declared e-cigarettes to be up to 95% less harmful than smoking tobacco.
 The Scottish Prison System are even about to start providing prisoners with e-cigarette kits in an effort to make prisons become smoke-free.
+Whilst being proactive to support vaping the UK has strict rules about smoking and has lead the world with bans on smoking in public space and banning smoking in cars when children are travelling with them.

 Following in the footsteps of the UK, earlier this year New Zealand lifted their ban on vaping nicotine products and e-liquids, recognising that e-cigarette devices are far safe than the burning and combustion of tobacco.
 As of early 2019, Kiwi’s will be able to purchase e-cigarettes as lawmakers argue that vaping should be seen as a legitimate aid to stop smoking.